Immigration Lawyers Specialising in EEA Family Permits

 As with all other types of visas, there are certain requirements that need to be met and our expert team of immigration lawyers can advise you as to whether you meet these requirements and what documentation you will need to send with your application.

-Unfortunately, refusal for an EEA Family Permit or an EEA Residence Card can happy even if all documentation is correct.
+Unfortunately, refusal for an EEA Family Permit or an EEA Residence Card can happen even if all documentation is correct.
 Monarch’s expert team of immigration solicitors can assist in understanding why you have been refused and support you in any appeal.

 There are many reasons for refusal, such as: